(This page revised September 17, 2013)

 Morrison also made Patriots to honor the American Legion, a patriotic veterans’ organization chartered by Congress in 1919, with a mission of service to veterans, servicemembers and communities.

 Dressing It Down

-Apparently it was felt that the crested Patriots were too flashy to be carried by some people; there were also crestless versions that were the same except for a slightly rounded flat-top cap design.
+Apparently it was felt that the crested Patriots were too flashy to be carried by some people; there were also crestless versions that were the same except for a slightly rounded flat-top cap design to replace the crested Cameo Top.
 Here is a crestless Navy Patriot with a MORRISON 14 KT U.S.A. nib:

 Brothers in Arms

-Further, Morrison made at least one pen model on the syringe-filling Patriot chassis to honor our allies.
-Like the Lend-Lease pen above, it’s not marked as a Patriot, but it has the syringe-filler.
+Further, Morrison made at least one pen model on both lever-filling and syringe-filling Patriot chassis to honor our allies.
+Some of these pens are marked as Patriots, while others are not.
 The cap bears a hemispherical crown decorated with the Red, White, and Blue roundel of Britain’s Royal Air Force.
-This pen is fitted with an IRIDIUM TIPPED U.S.A. steel nib.
+The syringe-filling pen shown here is fitted with an IRIDIUM TIPPED U.S.A. steel nib.